YJiangcm/Lion/README.md

   <img width="700" height="320" src="https://github.com/YJiangcm/Lion/blob/master/pics/overview.jpg">
 </p>

-The high-level overview of our framework, where we craft a compact Student LLM based on a superior closed-source LLM that serves three roles: the **Teacher**, the **Referee**, and the **Generator**.
+The high-level overview of our adversarial distillation framework, where we craft a compact Student LLM based on a superior closed-source LLM that serves three roles: the **Teacher**, the **Referee**, and the **Generator**.
 From left to right, there are three stages in an iteration:
 1) an _imitation_ stage to align the student’s response with the teacher’s response;
 2) a _discrimination_ stage to identify hard samples;
 3) A _generation_ stage to produce new hard samples for escalating the challenges presented to the student model.